The Nature Conservancy Purchases 161,000 Acres in New York

 Share Post

 The Nature Conservancy purchased 161,000 acres of Finch Paper Holdings forestlands in New York’s Adirondack Mountains.
-The $110 million deal, which works out to approximately $683 per acre, was announced on June 18 and includes a 20-year working forest agreement that will ensure the continued harvesting of timber on a large portion of the land and preserve approximately 850 jobs at the Glen Falls Mill on the Upper Hudson River.
+The $110 million deal equates to approximately $683 per acre.
+The transaction includes a 20-year working forest agreement that allows Finch Paper Holdings to continue harvesting timber on a large portion of the land.
+This stipulation preserves approximately 850 jobs at the Glen Falls Mill on the Upper Hudson River.

 According to Boston attorney Stephen Small, The Nature Conservancy’s acquisition represents the ongoing rise in acceptance of conservation easements as a tool to ensure both open spaces and continued private use.